-Every year I get a handful of submissions that completely ignore the rules for the contest, and every year I have to disqualify these chapters regardless of how good they may be—so if you plan to submit a first chapter next year, please, please read the guidelines!
+Every year I get a handful of submissions that completely ignore the rules for the contest, no matter how many stellar submissions I get.
+Ultimately, I have to disqualify these chapters regardless of how good they may be—so if you plan to submit a first chapter next year, definitely read the guidelines.

-Well, I’m thrilled to congratulate Holly O. and J Laurel Q. for their winning submissions!
+Well, I’m thrilled to congratulate Jennifer M. and Alyssa H. for their winning submissions!

 “Who?”
 Eivan said, touching the ruined paper through Cas’s fist.